Democrat Youth Community of Europe

 Study visits have been made to the United States, Central America, Cyprus, Israel, Southern Africa, China, Hong Kong, Turkey and to all former communist countries in Central and Eastern Europe before and after their democratisation.

 The organisation was founded as the Conservative and Christian Democratic Youth Community of Europe (COCDYC) in May 1964 by the conservative and Christian democratic youth organisations from Austria, Denmark, Germany, Serbia, Hungary, Luxembourg, Norway, Sweden and the United Kingdom.
 The current name was adopted at the conference in Manchester in October 1975, to allow for a broader ideological spectrum.

 List of Chairpersons

 Executive Bureau 2018–20

-The new DEMYC Executive Bureau was elected on May, 2018 by the 26th DEMYC Congress.
+The new DEMYC Executive Bureau was elected in May 2018 by the 26th DEMYC Congress.